 - Overheads prepared by the instructor

 Full bibliographic citations must be included with each article/chapter – even if it falls within the fair use guidelines.

 Proper attribution must be obtained for all works on Electronic Reserve.
 Faculty who wish to place a student paper or other unpublished work on reserve must obtain written consent from the author before the work will be added.
 Please contact Library Reserves staff to complete the Permission for Created Works form for student papers or unpublished works.

-Library Reserves staff will not place material on reserve that does not comply right Fair Use or violates copyright laws.
+Library Reserves staff will not place material on reserve that does not comply with Fair Use or violates copyright laws.

 For more information about Fair Use, visit: Copyright and Fair Use

 The University Library at CSUSM adheres to the United States’ Copyright Law (Public Law 94-533) of 1976 as amended, and urge all members of the CSUSM community to be aware of and abide by it.
 We also adhere to the Off-Air taping guidelines for educational purposes.
 Only open broadcast (ABC, CBS, NBC, FOX, PBS) may be recorded.
 Pay services such as HBO, Cinemax, Disney, and free cable-only services such as Lifetime, USA, and MTV, do not fall into the open broadcast category and cannot be taped and put on reserve.